monadoy/monad-booking/readme.md

 - Google Cloud Platform
   - Project needs to be created
   - Calendar API needs to be enabled in the project
-  - OAuth client ID credentials need to be created and exported to file *credentials.json*
+  - OAuth client ID credentials need to be created (Choose *Desktop app*) and exported to file *credentials.json*
 - Google Workspace Admin
   - Needs to create a user to handle the booking e.g. *booking@monad.fi*
 - Google Calendar